What to do when you have a water pipe leak at your business?

 Identifying common threats

-From aging pipes to frozen water lines to damaged water heaters – the cause of your next plumbing emergency can be just about anywhere, but let’s address your water pipes specifically.
+From aging pipes to frozen water lines to damaged water heaters – the cause of your next plumbing emergency can be just about anywhere, but let’s address water pipe leaks specifically.
 The vast majority of your pipes are inside walls, tucked away where you can’t see them.

 “Out of sight out of mind” certainly comes into play here, because you can go for months, perhaps years with nary a plumbing issue and suddenly you’re hit with an issue tucked behind a wall, and it could be a while before you notice the problem.